 Arctic Interagency Visitor Center - Coldfoot

 The Arctic Interagency Visitor Center is located in Coldfoot (milepost 175).
-In 2014 the center will be open daily, late morning to late evening, from May 23 through September 9.
+In 2015 the center will be open daily, 11 a.m. to 10 p.m., from May 23 through September 7.
 Here you can find award-winning interpretive exhibits and information on the region's history, natural environment, and recreation opportunities.
 The center is a partnership between the Bureau of Land Management, the U.S. Fish and Wildlife Service, and the National Park Service.
 The center hosts an Alaska Geographic Association bookstore.

 | ||Arctic Interagency Visitor Center|